1. Increasing Supply to Meet Demand

 3. Making AMI Reflect Local Realities

-One tool used to incentivize residential developments at more affordable rates is to provide tax incentives to create "market rate" units.
-What is considered market rate is based in part on the Area Median Income (AMI), which is typically calculated on a county-wide basis.
-This means that income in wealthier parts of the county like East Grand Rapids or Ada contributes to a higher average income, which in turn leads to higher allowable rents.
-While this may work in East Grand Rapids, this does not work for those who live in other parts of the county with lower median incomes whose "market rate" rents are still unaffordable.
+Currently, developers can receive tax incentives if they agree to make their rents “market rate.”
+Market rate is based on the Area Median Income (AMI), which is typically calculated on a county-wide basis.
+This means that income n wealthier parts of the county contribute to a higher average income, which in turn leads to higher allowable rents in lower income areas.